-14.2.2 The Ideal Dirt Barrier
+19.2.2 The Ideal Dirt Barrier

-- ▶ An exterior scraper mat at least two paces wide, set into a mat well.
+Figure 40 An exterior scraper mat at least two paces wide, set into a matwell.
 The choice of materials is varied.
 Clearance should be sufficient to allow grit and debris to fall below.
-Also allowances must be made for the wearers of various types of shoes. - ▶ An interior grade combination scraper/moisture mat of two to three metres in length.
+Also allowances must be made for the wearers of various types of shoes e.g. stiletto heels.

+Figure 41 An interior grade combination scraper/ moisture mat of two to three metres in length.
 This will remove the majority of moisture and any fine abrasive particles.
-This can also be set into a mat well.
+This can also be set into a matwell.
 Again, the choice of materials is wide and often the barrier will be a composite of several materials.

-NOTE To maintain the effectiveness of dirt barrier systems, they must be cleaned regularly, otherwise they can actually increase the soil intake by creating a 'soil reservoir' at the entrance to the building.
+Note: To maintain the effectiveness of dirt barrier systems, they must be cleaned regularly, otherwise they can actually increase the soil intake by creating a "soil reservoir" at the entrance to the building.

-14.3 ASSESSING THE LOCATION
+19.3 ASSESSING THE LOCATION

 As mentioned earlier, by tailoring the maintenance programme, real and achievable savings can be made without compromising standards of appearance, hygiene and cleanliness.
 The first part of this process is to break down areas to be cleaned into a series of independent locations.
-Each location should then be assessed before a particular maintenance regime is employed to provide a clear indication as to where the effort and therefore the cost should best be applied.
+Each location should then be assessed before a particular maintenance regime is employed.

+This should provide a clear indication as to where the effort and therefore the cost should best be applied.